thefaheemkhan/DSA-with-Python/README.md

 # MLOps 101

-This is track of DSA in pyhton
+This is MLOps Specialization course on Coursera